datastax/cass-operator/docs/proxy/README.md

 * No _standard_ implementation.
 Requires careful selection.
 * Initially designed for HTTP/HTTPS only workloads
-  * Many ingresses support pure TCP workloads, but it is _NOT_ defined in the original design specification
+  * Many ingresses support pure TCP workloads, but it is _NOT_ defined in the original design specification.
+Some configurations require fairly heavy handed templating of base configuration files.
+This may lead to difficult upgrade paths of those components in the future.
 * _Only some_ implementations support TCP load balancing
 * _Only some_ implementations support mTLS
 * _Only some_ implementations support SNI with TCP workloads